p/seriamp/README.md

 The next transmission, received after a small delay, will be processed by the now running CPU.

+### Yamaha Volume in Standby

+Yamaha receivers I have (RX-V1500, RX-V2500, RX-V1800)
+respond to volume changes while in standby.
+While the volume knob is doing nothing while in standby, sending volume commands via RS232 does alter the volume when the receiver is subsequently turned on.
+As far as I can tell this behavior is not documented.

+Some of the other parameters are not changeable in standby - for example, input name and pure direct setting.

 ### Yamaha Receiver Documentation

 I have RX-V1500 and RX-V2500, however I couldn't locate RS232 protocol manuals